HERE ARE SOME BASICS

 These terms are governed by the laws of New South Wales and we and you accept the non-exclusive jurisdiction of the courts having authority to interpret them.

 Access to and transactions on your Volt Save are subject to separate Volt Electronic Banking terms.
-Please read them too.
+We’ve given you a copy of these separate terms, so please read them too.

 From time to time, we may get it wrong.
 If this happens, please tell us.
 We appreciate constructive feedback.
 The more information you give us, the easier it will be for us to improve.